nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 5. Contact Us

-* **Bug reports, Suggestions** : Post in our [issue tracker](https://github.com/CS2103AUG2016-W15-B4/main/issues) if you noticed bugs or have suggestions on how to improve.
+* **Bug reports, Suggestions** : Post in our [issue tracker](https://github.com/CS2103AUG2016-W15-B4/main/issues) if you notice any bugs or have suggestions on how to improve.

 * **Contributing** : We welcome pull requests.
 Follow the process described [here](https://github.com/oss-generic/process)